 (1) Gross Capture Rate, AMGI Band Capture Rates, and Individual Unit Capture Rate.
 The method for determining capture rates for a Development is defined in §11.303 of this chapter.
 The Underwriter will independently verify all components and conclusions of the capture rates and may, at their discretion, use independently acquired demographic data to calculate demand and may make a determination of the capture rates based upon an analysis of the Sub-market.
 The Development:

-(A) is characterized as an Elderly Development and the Gross Capture Rate or any AMGI bad capture rate exceeds 10 percent; or
+(A) Is characterized as an Elderly Development and the Gross Capture Rate or any AMGI bad capture rate exceeds 10%; or

-(B) is outside a Rural Area and targets the general population, and the Gross Capture Rate or any AMGI band capture rate exceeds 10 percent (or 15 percent for Tax-Exempt Bond Developments located in an MSA (as defined in the HTC Site Demographics Characteristics Report) with a population greater than 1 million if the average physical occupancy is 92.5% or greater for all stabilized affordable housing developments located within a 20 minute drive time, as supported by the Market Analyst, from the subject Development); or
+(B) Is outside a Rural Area and targets the general population, and the Gross Capture Rate or any AMGI band capture rate exceeds 10% (or 15% for Tax-Exempt Bond Developments located in an MSA (as defined in the HTC Site Demographics Characteristics Report) with a population greater than one million if the average physical occupancy is 92.5% percent or greater for all stabilized affordable housing developments located within a 20 minute drive time, as supported by the Market Analyst, from the subject Development); or

-(C) is in a Rural Area and targets the general population, and the Gross Capture Rate or any AMGI band capture rate exceeds 30 percent; or
+(C) Is in a Rural Area and targets the general population, and the Gross Capture Rate or any AMGI band capture rate exceeds 30%; or

-(D) is Supportive Housing and the Gross Capture Rate or any AMGI band capture rate exceeds 30 percent; or,
+(D) Is Supportive Housing and the Gross Capture Rate or any AMGI band capture rate exceeds 30;%; or,

-(E) has an Individual Unit Capture Rate for any Unit Type greater than 65 percent.
+(E) Has an Individual Unit Capture Rate for any Unit Type greater than 65%.

 (F) Developments meeting the requirements of subparagraph (A), (B), (C), (D) or (E) of this paragraph may avoid being characterized as infeasible if clause (i) or (ii) of this subparagraph apply.